beeftapareseller/docs/src/UI/contextMenu.md

+---
+title: puter.ui.contextMenu()
+description: Displays a context menu at the current cursor position.
+---

 Displays a context menu at the current cursor position.
 Context menus provide a convenient way to show contextual actions that users can perform.

 ## Syntax